 demonstration obligations.
 This committee will also receive any requests from outside parties for craft demonstration and determine viability, including follow up and personnel assignment, as needed.

 3. Oversee display of Guild articles at local libraries.
 Members of this committee will arrange for appropriate items, display times, and set up/break down personnel to assist with all display opportunities.

+4 Upon receipt of a completed Request for Demonstrations Form, the Shows and Events Chair and the Publicity Chair will review the request and submit the Request for Demonstration Form along with their recommendation regarding whether the event meets the criteria to be eligible for RAAM points to the Executive Committee for review.

-4. Oversee all other Guild special events and shows, including fashion or art shows and sales opportunities, as needed.
+5. Oversee all other Guild special events and shows, including fashion or art shows and sales opportunities, as needed.